 Firstly, this is a waste of water.

 It’s ALWAYS worth doing a few sums so as to understand the quantities.
 Given that an insulated hot pipe can lose say 5.5watts per metre pipe run, and a pumped return could have 40m of pipe (flow plus return).
 This could total 220watts, or, if circulating for 12hrs per day, could total 2.6kWh/day.
-This is equivalent to the energy used in one 20minute shower.
+This is equivalent to the energy used for a20minute shower.
 This illustrates how wasteful secondary pumped loops can be.

 In the days of cheap energy and before energy was seen as a problem, the pipe runs from cylinders were made nice and large, usually reducing in diameter as they got to the last tap.
 If your washbasin was at the end of a long run, then it will take ages for the hot water to come through.